gpuweb/WSL/Spec/source/index.rst

 if multiple members with the same name appear, the entire variable (type, qualifiers, etc.) must be identical.
 Otherwise, the entire program is in error.

-The items of the flattened structs can be partitioned into three buckets:
+The items of the flattened structs can be partitioned into a number of buckets:

 #.
 Built-in variables.
 These declaractions must exactly match an item in the list below.